nanliu/puppetlabs-appdirector/README.md

 ## Module Installation

-The github module only needs to be installed on the Application Director management console.
-The repo provides some example scripts, as well as a translation utility to map Puppet modules to Application Director compatible service scripts.
+The github module only needs to be installed on the client accessing the Application Director management console.
+The github repo provides example scripts, as well as a translation utility to map Puppet modules to Application Director compatible service scripts.

+Requirements:

-Requirements: Puppet Enterprise 2.5.0+ or Ruby 1.8.7 and Puppet Open Source 2.7.14+.
+* Puppet Enterprise 2.5.0+
+* or Ruby 1.8.7 and Puppet opensource 2.7.14+.

 Installation: